jhap1982/giveituruguay/2012/2012-04-12 - FedEx Forum, Memphis, TN, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Can't Stop
+2. Can't Stop
-Charlie
+3. Charlie
-Dani California
+4. Dani California
-Look Around
+5. Look Around
-She's Only 18
+6. She's Only 18
-Otherside
+7. Otherside
-The Adventures of Rain Dance Maggie
+8. The Adventures of Rain Dance Maggie
-Me and My Friends
+9. Me and My Friends
-Blood Sugar Sex Magik
+10. Blood Sugar Sex Magik
-Show of Strength tease
+11. Show of Strength tease
-Higher Ground
+12. Higher Ground
-Under the Bridge
+13. Under the Bridge
-Right on Time
+14. Right on Time
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Sir Psycho Sexy
+18. Sir Psycho Sexy
-They're Red Hot
+19. They're Red Hot
-Everybody Knows This Is Nowhere
+20. Everybody Knows This Is Nowhere
-Give It Away
+21. Give It Away

 ## Notes